Pros and cons of predictive policing

 2. Issues About Accuracy

-Although predictive policing is a data-driven and technology-centric approach to preventing crimes and improving the operations of law enforcement agencies, its reliability depends on the quality of the data, as well as the integrity of its implementers or users.
-A report from the RAND Corporation noted that the practice is not a crystal ball that can accurately foretell the future.
+Predictive policing is indeed a data-driven and technology-centric approach to preventing crimes and improving the operations of law enforcement agencies.
+However, despite these promises, its reliability is still dependent on the quality of the collected data, the capabilities of the predictive model, and the integrity of its users.
+A report from the RAND Corporation underscored the fact that the practice is not a crystal ball that can accurately foretell the future.

 3. Leaning Toward Discrimination